Jesse Robredo: Death and legacy

 Robredo died on August 18, 2012, when the Piper PA-34 Seneca light aircraft he was traveling in crashed off the coast of Masbate Island.
 He was flying to Naga to assist in his daughter's swimming competition.
 The plane suffered an engine failure en route from Cebu City, and was attempting an emergency landing at Masbate Airport.
 Robredo's aide, Police Chief Inspector June Paolo Abrazado, was also on board but survived.
 Robredo's body was found on August 21, 800 m from the shore and 54 m below sea level.

-He was survived by his wife, Former Vice President Leni Robredo, and three daughters as well as his siblings.
 His funeral was held at the Archbishop's Palace in Naga before it was transferred to Malacañang Palace for an official wake on August 24, 2012.
-His remains were later brought back to his hometown of Naga and cremated at Naga Imperial Crematory & Columbary.
+His remains were later brought back to his hometown of Naga and cremated at Naga Imperial Crematory and Columbary.
 Robredo's ashes are entombed at the Eternal Gardens Memorial Park in Naga.

-Philippine President Benigno "Noynoy" Aquino III conferred the Philippine Legion of Honor with the rank of Chief Commander upon Robredo on August 28, 2012, just before the state funeral.

 Following Robredo's death, August 18 was declared "Jesse Robredo Day".
+President Benigno Aquino III conferred the Philippine Legion of Honor with the rank of Chief Commander upon Robredo on August 28, 2012, just before the state funeral.
 In addition, two roads were named in his honor, Sec.
 Jesse Robredo Avenue in Naga and Jesse M. Robredo Boulevard in Masbate City.
 The Naga City Coliseum was renamed into the Jesse Robredo Coliseum, and the Naga City Governance Institute to the Jesse M. Robredo Good Governance Center.
-In 2017, the Museo ni Jesse Robredo in commemoration of his fifth death anniversary.
+In 2016, a major diversion road in Koronadal City was named as J.M.
+Robredo Avenue that was witnessed by his daughter, Tricia.
+In 2017, the Museo ni Jesse Robredo opened in commemoration of his fifth death anniversary.

 His alma mater, De La Salle University, renamed the La Salle Institute of Governance into the Jesse M. Robredo Institute of Governance.

+Personal life

+Robredo married pro bono lawyer and future congresswoman and vice president Leni Gerona on June 27, 1987.
+They had three daughters named: Jessica Marie "Aika", Janine Patricia "Tricia", and Jillian Therese.